Can Lawn Fertilizer Be Used On Vegetables? Here’s The Answer

 • Sulfate of potash

 The sulfate of potash is a soluble salt containing both sulfur and potassium.
-It includes a lower salt value than many other potassium treatments, reducing the risk of salt build-up and root/floral scorch.
+It includes a lower salt value than many other potassium treatments, reducing the risk of salt buildup and root or floral scorch.

 Natural nutrients are ideal solutions